 From November, when it was announced, until now right around its release the news outlets have been reporting on the new Ms. Marvel, particularly due to its protagonist being a Pakistani Muslim teenage girl [FYI it is also good].
 With all this attention it’s inevitable that every facet of the character would be scrutinized, including what she’s wearing.

-Over at the Washington Post an article titled “MS. MARVEL: Marvel Comics’ new focus on women ‘characters and creators’ aims to defy the ‘scantily clad’ cliche”.
-While the article strangely refrains from addressing what Kamala Khan’s actual costume looks like, the sentiment is clear: comic books used to be a boys’ club and they’re seeking to change that.
+Over at the Washington Post they published an article titled “MS. MARVEL: Marvel Comics’ new focus on women ‘characters and creators’ aims to defy the ‘scantily clad’ cliche”.
+While it strangely refrains from addressing what Kamala Khan’s actual costume looks like, the sentiment is clear: comic books used to be a boys’ club and they’re seeking to change that.
 Marvel EIC Axel Alonso states that the female heroes headlining their new books-

 “are not the big-breasted, scantily clad women that perhaps have become the comic-book cliché.
 They are women with rich interior lives, interesting careers and complicated families who are defined by many things—least of all their looks.”